davidcurrie/devoxx-uk-2019/README.md

 1. Create the trigger to subscribe with `kubectl apply -f trigger.yaml`.
 1. Publish a message `gcloud pubsub topics publish devoxx --message "Devoxx"`
 1. Look at the logs for the application and note that it has been driven by the message.
+1. Look at [helloworld.go](helloworld.go) again to see how it handles the event.

+### Cleanup

+1. `kubectl delete -f service-with-build.yaml`
+1. `kubectl delete -f trigger.yaml`
+1. `kubectl delete -f gcp-pubsub-source.yaml`